top of page

 • P is the loan principal (the original amount borrowed).

-• n is the loan term in years.
+• n is the loan term length in years.

 The effective annual rate (EAR), also known as effective APR or effective interest rate (EIR), takes into account the effect of compounding.